Milamber31337/mdn-http-observatory/LOCAL_TEST_GUIDE.md

 ## Overview

 This guide walks you through setting up a complete local testing environment for the Neo4j v2.0 schema improvements.
+Since you use **Neo4j Aura**, we've optimized the steps for your cloud setup.

 ---